palvaro/CSE130-Fall22/README.md

 ## Exams

-Needless to say, exams are going to look different as a consequence of remote instruction!
-But they are an essential part of how we measure whether you are learning the material and it is on me to figure out the best workaround.
-As of now, my expectation is that we will hold timed (but obviously online) exams at scheduled times, as dicussed below.
-I am not certain yet whether we will host them on Canvas or via some other service.

-It will be challenging to balance respecting your privacy and guarding against academic dishonesty.
-Nevertheless, I pledge to respect your privacy and I ask that in return you promise to comply with the rules.
-I will ask each of you to sign a statement at the end of each exam stating that you did not collaborate with others or use prohibited resources while taking the exam.

-There will be an in-class midterm (currently scheduled for October 28), and a final exam during the scheduled slot during exam week.
+There will be two in-class midterms, and a final exam during the scheduled slot during exam week.
 You must take each exam at the scheduled time unless you are ill or have an unexpected family emergency (and have a note from a doctor, etc.)

 ## Programming assignments